mahmoud/sedimental/entries/introducing_montage.md

 [Hatnote on Twitter](http://twitter.com/hatnotable), and of course, watch/update/discuss via
 [our Commons page](https://commons.wikimedia.org/wiki/Commons:Montage).
-We look forward to hearing from you!
+We look forward to hearing from you, and seeing your 2017 contest submissions!